emerzonic/React-Memory-Game/README.md

 # React js Memory-Game

-This memory game is proudly build with React js.
+This memory game is proudly built with React js.

 ## Instructions
 * The game will render different crystal images to the screen.